scottbyrns/S4/README.md

 Swift X strives to maintain the following core beliefs for all of its standards:
 - Inclusive
-    - Swift X standards should be unbiased and compatible with all Swift projects.
+    - Swift X standards should be unbiased and easy to adopt for all Swift projects.
 - Community
     - Open Source and open to comments, criticisms, and pull requests.
 - Performant